rubaalghamdiit-wq/AI-imge-classification/README.md

 - Load and preprocess the input image.
 - Run the prediction.
 - Display the predicted class and confidence score.
+'''python
-'''from keras.models import load_model  # TensorFlow is required for Keras to work from PIL import Image, ImageOps  # Install pillow instead of PIL import numpy as np import tf_keras as tk
+from keras.models import load_model  # TensorFlow is required for Keras to work from PIL import Image, ImageOps  # Install pillow instead of PIL import numpy as np import tf_keras as tk